 Hot Desking and Office Hoteling

-Hot desking means desks are unassigned and employees grab available seats on a first-come, first-served basis.
+Hot desking means desks are unassigned, and employees grab available seats on a first-come, first-served basis.
+Hot desking maximizes space utilization by allowing employees to select from available workstations, reducing unused space.
 Office hoteling adds a booking layer, where employees reserve desks and rooms in advance using scheduling software.

 This distinction matters for hybrid work patterns.
 Engineers might book desks for specific days when they plan in-office sprint kickoffs, code reviews, or whiteboard sessions.
 A typical workflow: an engineer reserves a desk and a conference room through a booking tool, arrives for an in-person collaboration day, and joins remote colleagues in Kumospace for mixed physical-virtual meetings.